michermd/oo-many-practice-painter-gallery/README.md

     * #new_painting creates a new painting instance taking in an gallery and a title
     ====== BONUS ======
     * Painter.find_by_style takes in style as an argument and finds a painter's full name by a style
-    * #find_gallery finds an gallery by neighborhood -- utilizing the Gallery.find_by_neighborhood class method
+    * Painter.most_active returns the painter (as an object) with the most paintings

 ==============================================================
   * PAINTING
     * #initialize a painting is initialized with a title, a painter, and an gallery